 Categorized VS Hierarchical

-In the second place, Posts are categorized while Pages are hierarchical.
-You can administrate your Posts with a specific category, but Pages are hierarchical at essence.
+In the second place, posts are categorized while pages are hierarchical.
+You can administrate your posts with a specific category, but pages are hierarchical at essence.

 Social VS Unsocial

-Custom Template for Page Only
+Custom Templates for Page Only

 From the perspective of search engine optimization, Post is superior to Page.
 Once you have published a Post, it’s linked within categories, tags, archives, “recent posts”, and other multiple-post page.
 Conversely, Page is linked manually by yourself.

 From what we have mentioned above, you can clearly see the key differences between Posts and Pages.
-In a word, Posts play a dominant role than Pages in WordPress dashboard.
+In a word, posts play a dominant role than Pages in WordPress dashboard.
 However, each in its way has made an important contribution.
 Your choice of them rests with the purposes of articles.